The Bankrate promise

 Other Chase changes

-New IHG® Rewards Club Premier Credit Card owners can earn 150,000 bonus points after spending $3,000 on purchases within the first three months of account opening.
+New *IHG® Rewards Club Premier Credit Card owners can earn 125,000 bonus points + a Free Night after spending $3,000 on purchases in the first 3 months from account opening

 In April 2020, Citi first announced several changes to the Citi Premier® Card, as well as updates to the Citi Prestige® Card.
 Here’s a look at these changes:

 Citi has updated the earning structure on the Citi Premier Card.
 This means all cardholders (new and existing) currently receive: